microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/event.md

 An event in a [user](user.md) calendar, or the default calendar of an Office 365 [group](group.md).

-The maximum number of attendees included in an **event**, and the maximum numger of reciepients in an [eventMessage](eventmessage.md) sent from an Exchange Online mailbox is 500.
+The maximum number of attendees included in an **event**, and the maximum number of reciepients in an [eventMessage](eventmessage.md) sent from an Exchange Online mailbox is 500.
 For more information, see [sending limits](https://docs.microsoft.com/en-us/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#sending-limits).

 This resource supports: